yeatmanlab/roar-docs/docs/cloud-functions/gse-roar-admin/create-new-family.md

 ### Description
 The `createnewfamily` function is responsible for setting up new family profiles in the system.
 It orchestrates the creation of user accounts for a caretaker and registers associated children under this new family entity.
 This function ensures that all necessary data is collected, validated, and securely stored in the system’s database.

+It also creates `subGroups` for each family to associate the families children with other ROAR organizations.
+These orgs are identified as "parent" orgs (not to be confused with the caretaker).
+For example, a child might be associated with the new family and also the default "ROAR families" group.
+This child would then also be added to a new group, whose `familyId` is set to this new family and whose `parentOrgType` is "group" and `parentOrgId` is that of the default "ROAR families" group.

 ### Error Handling
 The function should include robust error handling to address potential issues such as:
 - Invalid email formats or password strength.